 The China Business Unit ("China BU") focuses on unleashing the growth potential in world's second largest pharmaceutical market.
-The China Business Unit continues to maximize the value of brands like Albumin/Flexbumin, Enantone, Advate, while also aiming to bring other new medicines to China in the future from the therapeutic areas of gastroenterology, oncology, rare diseases and neuroscience.
+The China Business Unit continues to maximize the value of brands like HUMAN ALUBUMIN/FLEXBUMIN, ENANTONE, ADVATE, NINLARO, and VOCINTI while also aiming to bring other new medicines to China in the future from the therapeutic areas of Gastrointestinal and Inflammation, Neuroscience, Oncology, and Rare Genetics and Hematology.